DmxLarchey/Kruskal-AlmostFull/README.md

 From KruskalAfType Require Export base almost_full.
 ```

-It is recommanded to perform this import in a single file using
+It is recommended to perform this import in a single file using
 the `Export` directive so that `Base` would be properly defined
-uniformyl in every single file importing the library.
+uniformly in every single file importing the library.

 # The computational contents of the `af` predicate